nicholas-fong/GeoJSON-to-gpx/README.md

 - There is no strictly defined placeholder for elevation in RFC 7946: "elevation MAY be included as an option".
 For example, BRouter adds elevation to ['geometry']['coordinates'][2], but gdal-ogr2ogr adds elevation to ['properties']['ele'].
 My design choice is to discard elevations for now to avoid inconsistencies and conflicts.
 It may be added in a later date.
 - To add elevation to gpx, use [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)

-### An ultra simple use case
+### A simple use case
-Download a city's Open Data database of drinking fountains as a GeoJSON file.
+Download a city's Open Data database of drinking fountains (e.g. fountains.geojson)
 ```
-$python geo2gpx.py fountains > my-city-fountains.gpx
+$python geo2gpx.py fountains > fountains.gpx
-transfer my-city-fountains.gpx to a mobile phone or portable navigation device .
+(if you have gdal-bin installed)
+org2org -f 'KML' -a_srs EPSG:4326 fountains.kml fountains.geojson
 ```